startuplawjournal/startuplawjournal.github.com/_posts/2013-03-05-business-rap.md

 <p class="meta">5 March 2013 - Mountain View, CA</p>

 I'm a pretty big fan of Ben Horowitz's [blog posts](http://bhorowitz.com/).
 One thing that makes his writing unique is that he usually starts each post with a few rap bars that set the tone for the rest of the piece.
-Given that I'm just starting to blog myself, I thought it might make sense to break down some of my favorite music from one of my favorite blogs.

 Some quick observations: